 The impacts of Alternative C would be the same as those presented with the Proposed Action with addition of the following.
 As described through this analysis, Alternative C would have minimal effect to the RSCs of the affected SRMAs and would enhance recreation opportunities for class 1 e-bikes.
 However, under Alternative C only 18.8 miles of singletrack mountain bike trails would be retained for traditional mountain bike opportunities only.
-The BLM and GCATT would monitor for issues such as impacts from increased use to physical and social RSCs and any mitigation of impacts would be implemented overtime.
+The BLM and GCATT would utilize the fall and winter up to March 1, 2026 to collect any necessary baseline monitoring information and prepare initial education and information, would monitor for issues such as impacts from increased use to physical and social RSCs for a minimum of two years, and would implement mitigation of impacts over time.